fbpx

 Can a landlord refuse to extend the lease?

-However, a landlord does have the right to refuse lease extension requests for commercial properties under certain circumstances.
+But landlords can refuse lease extension requests for commercial properties under certain circumstances.

 Should I sell my house before the leasehold expires?

-What costs are involved with lease extensions?
+Costs involved with lease extensions

 Can I sell my home during the lease extension process?